+The City should maintain and update its CIP to adequately plan for future infrastructure needs.
 The City's CIP should commit projected fee revenues and fund balances to specific projects that are necessary to serve growth as described in this report.
 The City's CIP provides the documentation necessary for the City to hold funds in a project account for longer than 5 years, if necessary, to collect sufficient funds to complete a project.